NBA Rumors: D’Angelo Russell Expected To Demand $27 Million Per Season In Free Agency, Per ‘New York Post’

 — Seerat Sohi (@seeratsohi) April 23, 2019

-D’Angelo Russell has undeniably brought his game to a different level in his second year of playing in Brooklyn.
-In 81 games he played this season, the 23-year-old point guard averaged 21.1 points, 7.0 assists, 3.9 rebounds, and 1.2 steals on 43.4 percent shooting from the field and 36.9 percent shooting from beyond the arc.
+D’Angelo Russell has undeniably taken his game to a whole new level in his second year of playing in Brooklyn.
+In the 81 games that he played this season, the 23-year-old point guard averaged 21.1 points, 7.0 assists, 3.9 rebounds, and 1.2 steals on 43.4 percent shooting from the field and 36.9 percent shooting from beyond the arc.
 However, as Lewis revealed, the Nets still don’t see Russell as a player who is worth the max.

-According to SB Nation’s Nets Daily, if D’Angelo Russell won’t be able to reach an agreement with the Nets regarding his next contract, he could start entertaining offers from other NBA teams.
+According to Nets Daily, if D’Angelo Russell won’t be able to reach an agreement with the Nets regarding his next contract, he could start entertaining offers from other NBA teams.
 Aside from the Nets, some of the NBA teams who could create more than $20 million in salary cap space next summer include the New York Knicks, Los Angeles Lakers, Los Angeles Clippers, Sacramento Kings, Indiana Pacers, Atlanta Hawks, and the Dallas Mavericks.
-However, since most of those teams already have a young, starting caliber point guard on their roster, only the Knicks, Pacers, and the Mavericks are expected to try to steal Russell from the Nets in free agency.
+However, since most of those teams already have a young, starting-caliber point guard on their roster, only the Knicks, Pacers, and Mavericks are expected to try to steal Russell from the Nets in free agency.